-This is not an exhaustive list.
-There are plenty of great podcast microphones on the market.
+This is not an exhaustive list, of course.
+There are plenty of other great podcast microphones on the market.
 Over time, you will want to experiment with different microphones to find the one that fits your preferences and your podcast workflow.
 But these options are a great place to start.

 Once you’ve chosen a microphone, be sure to check out our guide on podcast microphone techniques.
 These tips will greatly improve your podcast audio and minimize your editing.